Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 }
 ```

-Notice when you created the Route you used two props: path and component.
+Notice when you created the Route you used two props: `path` and `component`.
 Path defines the URL that will make the component display.

 The `/` route is the root route.
 So the list should display now at `http://localhost:3000/`.
 In your browser, add something to the end of the path in the address bar, and see what happens when you try to navigate to it.
 Try this as an example: